 Configuration of the problems view

-• Now Eclipse itself is ready and you can proceed with step Installing WUDSN IDE.
+• Now Eclipse is ready, and you can proceed with Installing WUDSN IDE.

 • Start Eclipse